ShivaniKamtikar/ShivaniKamtikar.github.io/_pages/about.md

 ### Research

-My primary research interests lie in Learning-Based Robotics, especially, in Agricultural Robotics where navigation and manipulator-control is still an open challenge.
-My ongoing research focuses on the manipulation and control of Soft Continuum Arms using computer vision for use in autonomous harvesting.
+My primary research interests lie in Learning-Based Robotics, especially, in Agricultural Robotics where manipulator-control is still an open challenge.
+My ongoing research focuses on the manipulation and control of Soft Continuum Arms using Computer Vision for use in autonomous harvesting.

 **Contact me if you want to discuss any interesting research idea, or collaborate on something!**